igor84/igor84.github.io/content/blog/optimal-logging-api-for-csharp.md

 logger.Info?.Log($"User {userId} is starting a match {matchId} with {injuredNum} injured players.");
 ```

-This is much less painful to type and read?
+This is much less painful to type and read.
 If the logging is disabled the property will return null
 and the part after `?.` will not be executed at all.
 On the other hand if it is enabled it will
 return the struct which doesn't allocate any memory on the heap.
 If you accidentally try to call the
 `.Log()` method without `?.` you will get a compile error.